 - Ease of interfacing it with plant monitoring and control systems.

-So many factors can go into designing a process equipment control panel it’s difficult to list them all.
-They can be required to meet any specification.
-NEMA 4X, UL508A, Short Circuit Current Rating, Surge Protection, Intrinsically Safe, etc. and can be installed in any location, Indoors, Outdoors, Corrosive Area, Hazardous Area, etc.
+Many factors can go into designing a process equipment control panel.
+They can be required to meet any customer specification or industry specification, NEMA 4X, UL508A, NEC Short Circuit Current Rating, Surge Protection, Intrinsically Safe, etc. and can be installed Indoors, Outdoors, in a Corrosive Area, or in a Hazardous Area.